 Unlike the Israelites, not many of us work in fields today.
 A law like this, on the surface of it, seems irrelevant.

 In these situations, Christians might look back to the context in which this law was written, to find the principle behind the practice.
 The ancient Israelites had no formal welfare system as we do.
 Women were looked after by a husband; children by parents or grandparents.
 To be without these meant that you were completely on your own.
 The command to leave grain meant that those vulnerable people had the chance to be fed.
 (In the Book of Ruth, Ruth and her mother-in-law Naomi, who are both widows, are helped by Boaz in this way – see Ruth 2.)

 The practice of leaving grain behind might have nothing to do with our situation, but the principle behind it is to look after the most vulnerable in society.
-It is this principle that has led many Christians to start food banks, open hospices, and a host of other charities, to support those who may otherwise ‘fall through the cracks’ of community care.
+It is this principle that has led many Christians to start food banks, open hospices, and a host of other charities, to support those who may otherwise not have access to community care.